uicids560/Efficient-Deep-Training/README.md

   - Classes: 100 (beaver, dolphin, otter, seal, whale, fish, aquarium fish, … )
   - Images: “Consists of 60.000 32x32 color images in 100 classes, with 600 images per class.
 There are 50.000 training images and 10.000 test images” (TensorFlow).

-For CNN models, the following batch sizes were used.
+In this case, ResNet18 and GoogLeNet models were implemented.
+For those CNN models, the following batch sizes were used.
 However, those batch size can be modified if needed.
   - Training Batch Size: 20;
   - Validation Batch Size: 20;
   - Test Batch Size: 1200.